 This manuscript was met with suppression.
 In a particularly fascinating episode, Zbigniew Brzezinski, famed political scientist and former National Security Advisor under President Jimmy Carter, first offered to help get it published, but then, instead, worked to oppose its publication.
 Ultimately, Lobaczewski was unable to get the book published while he was in the United States.
 In 1990, he returned to Poland quite ill and rather destitute and only survived at all due to care provided by old friends who were doctors.”

-He was finally able to publish his book with the help of a research group that has studied similar topics for many years.
+He was finally able to publish his book.
 After half a century of suppression, this book has finally become available.

 And here we see another problem.
 Vital knowledge and research that could help humanity as a whole has been suppressed and even destroyed by pathological individuals in power throughout history.
 The information in this book is important for anyone to be aware of, so that we truly learn from history and understand the underlying root issue of why the world is as it is and why no true change is going to happen by trying to tackle the system and present solutions without scientific and objective knowledge of evil as a foundation to work from, from which the solutions will then emerge.
 It’s part of our ‘shadow work’, to make the darkness conscious within AND without.